Atrisco Drive NW Lane Modification Proposal

 Rohde May Keller McNamara Architecture prepared the state of the art design which is now being constructed by HB Construction.

 Mayor Richard J. Berry, Council President Sanchez and the Albuquerque City Council, the Bernalillo County Commission, the City’s Westside legislators, and the entire Westside community have joined efforts to make this project a reality.

-- Stay tuned for information regarding the ribbon cutting in December of 2014.
+- Stay tuned for information regarding the ribbon cutting in Spring of 2015.

 - Councilor Sanchez, Mayor Berry, the community, other elected officials and the children of Helen Cordero School’s Afterschool program held a ground breaking for the project in December of 2013.

 - The major City Transit Center opened in March 2010 at this site